yonggqiii/it5100a-notes/src/types/sections/polymorphism.md

 Now from this one class, we are able to create all kinds of trees!

-Suppose we are trying to define a function that reverses a list.
+As another example, suppose we are trying to define a function that reverses a list.
 Once again, we have to be specific with the type of this function.
 Temporarily, we shall create a function that works on lists of integers: